 Pitching your music can take some time, but today’s technology makes this faster and easier.
 So, send your demos out to try to get noticed.
 Send your demos to promoters, journalists, or management.
 Include your details like name, phone number, email address, and website on every CD you send out.
 This way, whoever listens to your song will be able to reach out to you if they like it.
 Keep your packaging simple; just a short note about who you are, and any gigs you have will be sufficient.

-Look through the album sleeves of the country artists you like in your location to find labels and managers to send your demos.
-In addition, there are a few websites available, such as The Unsigned Guide, Showcase, and CMU Directory, to help find people’s name and/or address to send your demos.
+Look through the album sleeves of the country artists you like in your location to find labels and managers to send your demos to.
+In addition, there are a few websites available, such as The Unsigned Guide, Showcase, and CMU Directory, to help find people’s names and/or addresses to send your demos.

 Perform your music

 Many singers get famous when they perform their music live.
 You can start with your friends, family, and those you feel most comfortable with.
 Then perform in small venues such as open mics, talent shows, and cafés.

 Ask small local venues or event organizers if you can perform at their event.
 Try going to them in person or calling over the phone instead of sending an email.

 - To stand out, you need to build a fanbase.
 You will need to work very hard to get fans to notice your skill, but fans will open up many doors.